-To display a file's revision history, context-click the file icon and choose File History.
+To display a file's revision history, right-click the file icon and choose File History.
 The History tab displays the file's history, including integration and label history.
 If a file revision is currently in your workspace, it is indicated with a red box:

-To get a specific revision into your workspace, context-click it and choose Get this Revision.
+To get a specific revision into your workspace, right-click a revision on the History tab and choose Get This Revision.

-To view a preview of a revision's content, select the Preview tab at the bottom of the Details pane.
+To view a preview of a revision's content, select the revision on the History tab; then select the Preview tab at the bottom of the Details pane.
 This shows a preview of any file at any revision.
 You can resize this tab to view a larger version of the file.